jchristn/HnswLite/README.md

 - `IHnswLayerStorage` - Manages layer assignments for nodes
 - `IHnswNode` - Represents a single node with its vector and neighbors
 - `IHnswStorage` - Handles node persistence and retrieval

+## Running in Docker

+Refer to the `src/Docker` directory for assets related to running in Docker.
+The Docker image can be found on [Docker Hub](https://hub.docker.com/repository/docker/jchristn/hnswindex-server/general) and a Postman collection is contained within this repository's root directory.

 ## License